zealousweb/smart-showcase-for-google-reviews/readme.txt

 == Screenshots ==

-1. Seamlessly connect your Google My Business account to fetch and display Google reviews, boosting your credibility and building customer trust
+1. Seamlessly connect your Google My Business account to fetch and display Google reviews, boosting your credibility and building customer trust.
 2. Showcase total reviews, average ratings, and provide advanced filtering options.
 Visualize ratings with a detailed pie chart (1 to 5 stars) and display the top 5 reviews based on selected filters.
 3. Create fully customizable widgets to showcase reviews on your website.
 Manage multiple widgets with filtering options by account and location for easy organization.
-Each widget provides a shortcode for seamless integration and reuse
+Each widget provides a shortcode for seamless integration and reuse.
 4. Configure your account name and location to fetch data for widgets, giving you full control over what reviews are displayed and how they are presented.
 5. Display Google reviews in an interactive slider format for an enhanced user experience.
 Choose from various display options, including slider, grid, list, badge, and popup, to customize how reviews are presented.
 6. Grid Option: Organize and display reviews in a clean, structured grid layout for a visually appealing presentation.